Dane Eagle: Early life and education

 Eagle was born in Cape Coral, Florida, on May 22, 1983.
 He is the son of Greg Eagle.
 He received an associate degree from Florida Gulf Coast University in 2003.
-He received a bachelor's degree from the University of Florida in 2005.
+He received a bachelor's degree in economics from the University of Florida in 2005.

 Crist administration

 He began his political career as an aide to Florida Governor Charlie Crist, then a Republican.
 He started as a travel aide to Crist during the latter's 2006 gubernatorial campaign.
 After Crist won the election, Eagle became "special assistant to the governor" before being elevated to deputy chief of staff.
 As finance director for Crist's 2010 Senate campaign, Eagle was responsible for fundraising for the campaign.
 After Crist dropped out of the Republican primary election to become an independent, Eagle and Crist split.
 (Crist later became a Democratic member of the U.S. House of Representatives.

 Florida House of Representatives (2012-2020)

 2012 election

 Eagle won election to the Florida House of Representatives in 2012, at age 29.
 Following the reconfiguration of Florida House districts, Eagle opted to run in the newly created 77th District, a southwestern Florida district based in Cape Coral.
 In the 2012 Republican primary, Eagle defeated former Cape Coral City Councilman Chris Berardi, winning 10,026 votes (70.6%) to Berardi's 4,183 votes (29.4%).
 In the 2012 general election, Eagle defeated Democratic nominee Arvella M. Clare to win his first term in the legislature; Eagle received 38,936 votes (62.4%) to Clare's 23,455 votes (37.6%).